-Is wind power sufficient for e-mobility and heating?
+306 Canada Is wind power sufficient for e-mobility and heating?
 Renewable energies nowadays account for a significant proportion of electricity generation.
 It is therefore high time to think ahead with regard to the energy transition and integrate it into other areas of final energy consumption.
-In 2020, the share of renewable energies in final energy consumption was 19 per cent, and by 2030 it could rise to 30 per cent, in accordance with the goals of the German government.47 After the energy sector, transport is the main cause of CO2 emissions in Germany.48 In addition to other renewable energy sources, wind energy can play a central role in the CO2-free supply of electric cars.
+By 2020, the share of renewable energies in final energy consumption is set to rise to 18 percent, and by 2030 even to 30 percent, in accordance with the goals of the German government.41 After the energy sector, transport is the main cause of CO2 emissions in Germany.42 There is therefore great potential for decarbonisation in the areas of transport and heating.
+In addition to other renewable energy sources, wind energy can play a central role in the CO2-free supply of electric cars.
 Especially in the case of further electrification of the transport sector, it is important that energy is provided from renewable sources.
 If this succeeds, the Federal Republic of Germany will come significantly closer to its climate protection goals.
 In periods of high winds, high volumes of electricity from wind energy are available, especially in northern Germany.
 In some cases, this cannot all be fed into the grid, as grid expansion has not progressed far enough or there is no flexibility to reduce the power from conventional power plants.
 Instead of the wind turbines being shut down, the electricity could be used by nearby consumers, such as electric cars.
 The expansion of the charging infrastructure for electromobility is of central importance for this.
-The German government has therefore set itself the goal of having one million charging points in Germany by 2030.49 Other interfaces include the use of wind power to provide heat (power-to-heat) or to generate wind gas (power-to-gas).
+The German government has therefore established a promotional programme to support the construction of a further 5,000 rapid charging stations and a further 10,000 normal charging stations.
+Other interfaces include the use of wind power to provide heat (power-to-heat) or to generate wind gas (power-to-gas).
 Energy converted into gas is easy to transport and can be stored like conventional gas.
 These technologies are already in use today, but the necessary business models require additional incentive mechanisms for successful implementation.
 Electricity from wind energy is therefore already available in large parts of Germany in sufficient quantities.
 Sector coupling must now continue so that clean electricity from wind turbines can be transferred to the transport and heating sectors through smart energy supply concepts.
 Do wind farms in the south of Germany make sense?

 Throughout Germany there are locations with wind conditions that are suitable for wind power generation and these should be used as part of a socially supported energy transition.
 Today, technical innovations make it possible for energy production to begin at ever lower wind speeds.
 In wind farms with older and newer turbines, it can be observed that the technically more sophisticated new types start up even at low wind speeds.
 This leads to increasing operating hours and even more economical use of wind energy throughout Germany.
 If wind power is generated inland, this has additional advantages.
 The electricity does not have to be transported from the coast, across the entire country to the large industrial customers and conurbations in southern Germany.
 This avoids transmission losses during electricity transport and relieves the grid bottlenecks that are currently still occurring in the north.
 Finally, weather-related fluctuations are also compensated for: the nationwide expansion will increase the security of supply, as lulls at one location can be compensated for by wind turbines running at another location.
-However, the prerequisite for the nationwide expansion of wind energy in Germany is that all federal states award contracts to projects under tender.
-Unfortunately there's a widening gap between northern and southern states when it comes to permitting and deploying wind energy projects.
-In Bavaria, Baden-Wurttemberg, Saxony and Thuringia the numbers have been stagnating at low level for years, despite the state's enormous potential.50
+However, the prerequisite for the nationwide expansion of wind energy in Germany is that all federal states award contracts to projects under tender, which unfortunately was not the case in 2017.43